NigelDoering/DSC-Capstone-Project/README.md

 # DSC-Capstone-Project
-Code implementation for our work studying effectiveness of misinformation prevention tactics on Twitter.
+Code base for our work studying effectiveness of misinformation prevention tactics on Twitter.